sap-tutorials/Tutorials/tutorials/ui5-webcomponents-react-dashboard/ui5-webcomponents-react-dashboard.md

 The `ShellBar` is the central navigation element in your Web Application and should therefore be visible on all pages.

-> Again, you can try it out on the [Storybook](https://sap.github.io/ui5-webcomponents-react/?path=/story/ui5-web-components-shellbar--generated-default-story).
+> Again, you can try it out in the [Storybook](https://sap.github.io/ui5-webcomponents-react/?path=/docs/layouts-floorplans-shellbar--default-story).

 1. Start with adding the `ShellBar` above your `Card` component and add a `primaryTitle` prop.